frippz/frippz.se/_posts/2015-09-06-using-homebrew-zsh-instead-of-the-os-x-system-default.markdown

 /usr/local/bin/zsh
 {% endhighlight %}

-Now we need to set our Homebrew ZSH as the default shell, and we’re done!
+Now we need to set our Homebrew ZSH as the default shell.

 {% highlight bash %}
 $ chsh -s /usr/local/bin/zsh
 {% endhighlight %}

+Now open a new terminal, and we’re done!
 Welcome to the bleeding edge of ZSH!